Act of Vengeance (1974 film): Plot

-The hockey mask rapist-unmasked-is stalking his next potential victim, who sees him taking photos and calls the police, who do nothing.
+The hockey mask rapist - unmasked - is stalking his next potential victim, who sees him taking photos and calls the police, who do nothing.
 She passes him as she leaves her apartment, and returns home to find he has broken her lamp and gotten into her clothes.
 She calls the squad, who offer to drive her to her parents house.

 At this point, the rapist decides to turn his attention to the five women rather than any new victims.
 He leaves them a series of messages at local businesses, wearing different disguises so he cannot be described to the police.
 They finally wind up at an abandoned zoo.
 Teresa wants to turn the case over to the police, but the other four women dismiss the idea.
 They walk through the zoo before Teresa decides to leave.
-After leaving she attacked by the masked rapist, who breaks her neck.
+After leaving she is attacked by the masked rapist, who breaks her neck.
 Meanwhile, the remaining four have decided to stick together.
 Karen's heel breaks and the rapist grabs her before the others realize she is gone.
 Once the others realize Karen is gone, they start to look for her, and find her in a cage with the rapist.
 He has her handcuffed and threatens to kill her if they don't do as he says.
 Nancy and Angie want to comply but Linda refuses.
 After Linda resists, he points to Teresa's body, which he has hung from a tree.
 Linda then goads the rapist, saying he was the worst man she's ever been with and he couldn't satisfy her.
 This causes him to take off his mask and leave the cage to confront her.
 She hits him with her club, and then they fight, before she ultimately bludgeons him to death with a shovel and frees her friends.